Project Mathematics!: The Story of Pi

 Pi is equal to the circumference of a circle divided by its diameter.

 The second module created was The Story of Pi, in 1989, and describes the mathematical constant pi and its history.
 The first letter in the Greek word for "perimeter" (περίμετρος) is π, known in English as "pi".
 Pi is the ratio of a circle's circumference to its diameter and is roughly equal to 3.14159.
 The circumference of a circle is $2 \pi r$ and its area is $\pi r^2$.
 The volume and surface area of a cylinder, cone sphere and torus are calculated using pi.
 Pi is also used in calculating planetary orbit times, gaussian curves and alternating current.
-In calculus, there are infinite series that involve pi and pi is used in trigonometry.
+In calculus, there are infinite series that involve pi and pi is also used in trigonometry.
 Ancient cultures used different approximations for pi.
 The Babylonian's used $\tfrac{25}{8}$ and the Egyptians used $\tfrac{256}{81}$.

 Pi is a fundamental constant of nature.
 Archimedes discovered that the area of the circle equals the square of its radius times pi.
-Archimedes was the first to accurately calculate pi by using polygons with 96 sides both inside and outside a circle then measuring the line segments and finding that pi was between $\tfrac{223}{71}$ and $\tfrac{22}{7}$.
+Archimedes was the first to accurately calculate the value of pi by using polygons with 96 sides both inside and outside a circle then measuring the line segments and finding that pi was between $\tfrac{223}{71}$ and $\tfrac{22}{7}$.
 A Chinese calculation used polygons with 3,000 sides and calculated pi accurately to five decimal places.
 The Chinese also found that $\tfrac{355}{113}$ was an accurate estimate of pi to within 6 decimal places and was the most accurate estimate for 1,000 years until arabic numerals were used for arithmetic.

 By the end of the 19th century, formulas were discovered to calculate pi without the need for geometric diagrams.
 These formulas used infinite series and trigonometric functions to calculate pi to hundreds of decimal places.
 Computers were used in the 20th century to calculate pi and its value was known to one billion decimals places by 1989.
 One reason to accurately calculate pi is to test the performance of computers.
 Another reason is to determine if pi is a specific fraction, which is a ratio of two integers called a rational number that has a repeating pattern of digits when expressed in decimal form.
 In the 18th century, Johann Lambert found that pi cannot be a ratio and is therefore an irrational number.
 Pi shows up in many areas having no obvious connection to circles.
 For example; the fraction of points on a lattice viewable from an origin point is equal to $\tfrac{6}{\pi^2}$.

 Similarity

-Discusses how scaling objects does not change their shape and how angles stay the same.
+The third module discusses how scaling objects does not change their shape and how angles stay the same.
 Also shows how ratios change for perimeters, areas and volumes.

 Sines and Cosines, Part I (Waves)

-Visually depicts how sines and cosines are related to waves and a unit circle.
+This module visually depicts how sines and cosines are related to waves and a unit circle.
 Also reviews their relationship to the ratios of side lengths of right triangles.